mode80/mode80.github.io/7-langs-in-12-months.md

 I also find Julia's errors to be fairly obtuse.
 And I see a lot of them because dynamic typing means the tools can't catch most errors before run-time.

-But the big dealbreaker with Julia is it *only* complies on the fly.
+But the big dealbreaker with Julia is it *only* compiles on the fly.
 That means you can't just hand a compiled executable to someone.
 You must give them instructions to install Julia and all your dependencies first.
 That's no good for anything you want to ship like a desktop app or a game.
 You also don't want Julia on your server recompiling with every web request.

 Like all compiled languages, the development cycle involves a lot of recompiling as you go.
 For small programs it doesn't matter, but this creeps up as the program grows -- or when you add a heavy dependency, like a plotting library.
 Julia suffers from this compiled-language drawback, but without the normal advantage of getting a compiled executable you could distribute.